shurillu/CTBot/REFERENCE.md

 + `ssid`: the WiFi Network SSID
 + `password`: (optional) the password of the WiFi Network

-Return `true ` if a connection to the specified WiFi Network is established. <br>
+Returns: `true ` if a connection to the specified WiFi Network is established. <br>
 Examples:
 + `wifiConnect("mySSID")`: connect to a WiFi network named _mySSID_
 + `wifiConnect("mySSID", "myPassword")`: connect to a WiFi network named _mySSID_ with password _myPassword_